chuanconggao/TopSim/README.md

 f2py	0.3333
 ```

-* Use Jaccard similarity in default, which puts same weight on matching and non-matching parts.
+* Use Jaccard similarity in default, which puts same weight on matching parts of both the query and the lines.

 `ls /usr/local/bin | ./topsim-cli "apple" -k 3`